 Chris flies to Boston for the first IFOPA Strategic Planning meeting.
 He visits the FOP research team and laboratory at Harvard University, who are collaborating with the team at Oxford to find a treatment.
 Next, he visits Blueprint Pharmaceuticals to learn of their progress and then goes on to Regeneron Pharmaceuticals in Tarrytown, New York.
 Chris finishes his whistle-stop tour with a quick visit to the FOP lab at the University of Pennsylvania.

-June 2015 PushOn adopt FOP Friends as their Charity of the Year.
-Jake (7) and Amy (4) have the idea to sell some of their unwanted toys and raise £75 for FOP Friends.
-FOP Friends are delighted to announce our first FOP Friends employees, David Pilkington and Mari Jones, funded thanks to August 2015 GDUK and other minor grants: a milestone in the charity's history September 2015 The amazing Great North Run Team 2015 raise £14,000.
+PushOn adopt FOP Friends as their Charity of the Year.

+FOP Friends are delighted to announce our first FOP

+Friends employees, David Pilkington and Mari Jones, funded thanks to GDUK and other minor grants: a milestone in the charity's history

+The amazing Great North Run Team 2015 raise £14,000.

 BBC's Casualty run a story about a character with FOP.
 Whilst FOP was only touched upon briefly, it did put FOP 'out there' once more, hopefully raising further awareness.

-October 2015 FOP Friends is selected as Avaya's Charity of the Year, and many exciting fundraising activities are planned.
+FOP Friends is selected as Avaya's Charity of the Year, and many exciting fundraising activities are planned.

 The Natural History of Flare-Ups in FOP is published in the Journal of Bone and Mineral Research.
 Chris is credited as one of the contributors.

-PwC Manchester present us with the cheque from their Charity of the Year activities, they raise over £30,000.
+PwC Manchester present us with the cheque from their

+Charity of the Year activities, o.
+It is their most

+they raise over £30,000.
 It is their most successful fundraising year to date.

-November 2015 Clementia open their Clinical Trial Site in London, UK, under the supervision of Dr Richard Keen. clement Chris flies out to Amsterdam for the Dutch FOP Symposium.
+Clementia open their Clinical Trial Site in London, UK, under the supervision of Dr Richard Keen.

+Chris flies out to Amsterdam for the Dutch FOP Symposium.

 Amy Whyte organises a 'Channel Swim' at the local swimming baths which is attended by CBBC's Katie Thistleton.

-December 2015 We are thrilled to be selected as part of BG Group's share dealership programme.
+We are thrilled to be selected as part of BG Group's share dealership programme.

 FOP Friends' oldest supporter Mrs. Laura Gregory celebrates her 102nd birthday and donates her gift money to find a treatment for her great-grandson Oliver.
-FOP Friends is excited to announce the award of a grant from The Big Lottery Fund to help fund the UK FOP Conference and

-FOP Friends is excited to announce the award of a grant from The Big Lottery Fund to help fund the UK FOP Conference and January 2016 Family Gathering 2016.
+FOP Friends is excited to announce the award of a grant from The Big Lottery Fund to help fund the UK FOP Conference and Family Gathering 2016.